alexvw/validateme/README.md

 		passClass: "looksOkay"
 	});`

-- **When**: whether you want to validate right "`now`" or when the field "`change`"es.
+- **When**: (Optional) whether you want to validate right "`now`" or when the field "`change`"es.
 Defaults to on change.
 If `now`, the finalCallback will be sent true/false for valid status
-- **finalCallback**: only valid when `when = 'now'`, this function will be called with a true/false of whether everything passed validation.
+- **finalCallback**: (Optional)  only valid when `when = 'now'`, this function will be called with a true/false of whether everything passed validation.
 Useful for stopping submit on false.
 When in onchange mode, use individual callbacks (see below) or css classes for status
-- **failClass**: override the standard class with your own to be applied to the input on fail.
+- **failClass**: (Optional) override the standard class with your own to be applied to the input on fail.
 Defaults to `validateme-fail`
-- **passClass**: same as above, but for pass defaults to `validateme-pass`
+- **passClass**: (Optional) same as above, but for pass defaults to `validateme-pass`

 To assign validation, use data-* attributes like this:

 `<input type="text" id="middle" class="sm validateme" data-validateme-callback="customFunction" data-validateme-type="alpha" data-validateme-min-length="1"  placeholder="A"/>`

-- **data-validateme-callback**: this javascript function (global scope only for now) will be called, with the input object as a parameter, whenever this input fails validation.
+- **data-validateme-callback**: (Optional) this javascript function (global scope only for now) will be called, with the input object as a parameter, whenever this input fails validation.
-- **data-validateme-min-length**: will fail validation if below this length.
+- **data-validateme-min-length**: (Optional) will fail validation if below this length.
 Set to 1 to make field required.
-- **data-validateme-validationtype**: the type of data being validated.
+- **data-validateme-validationtype**: (Required) the type of data being validated.
 Currently includes:
   - `alpha`
   - `numeric`
   - `alphanumeric`